-Part two of two posts on insurance & employee benefits agency marketing messaging.
+Part two of two posts on insurance and employee benefits agency marketing messaging.

 In the first part of this series on agency messaging, I talked about the changing consumer needs and how your business message needs to keep pace.
 If you haven’t yet read it, you should stop here, read the first part, and then come back to finish this.

-Read part one of agency marketing messaging: Insurance Agencies - Your Clients & Prospects Don't Care How Long You’ve Been in Business.
+Read part one of agency marketing messaging: Insurance Agencies - Your Prospects Don't Care How Long You’ve Been in Business.

-Hopefully you've done the take-away assignment, and you’ve looked at your own materials.
-Maybe you're thinking that all of this is just garbage that doesn’t apply to your business, or that insurance agencies don’t need to spend money and time on marketing?
+Hopefully, you've done the take-away assignment and looked at your own materials.
+Maybe you think all of this is just garbage that doesn’t apply to your business or that insurance agencies don’t need to spend money and time on marketing.

 Let’s explore a little further.
-Try these two messages, and see for yourself.
-Take on the role of that business owner with 100 employees who's seeing some engagement and turnover issues.
+Try these two messages and see for yourself.
+Take on the role of that business owner with 100 employees who are seeing some engagement and turnover issues.
 We'll call him Tom.
 If you were Tom, a business owner looking for someone to be a business partner/solution provider/trusted advisor, who would you want to contact?

 Ye Old Agency is sitting comfortably in their office hoping that consumers look in the phone book to find a local agent – because that’s how people shop for insurance, right?

-No, that is an era past, and that type of model and marketing need to be part of the bygone era, as well.
-The year your agency got started does not earn you new business.
-If you're focusing on that, you're wasting valuable time and real estate that could otherwise be used helping Tom understand why he needs to be working with you.
+No, that is an era past, and that type of model and marketing needs to be part of the bygone era, as well.
+The year your agency started does not earn you new business.
+If you're focusing on that, you're wasting valuable time and real estate that could otherwise be used helping Tom understand why he needs to work with you.

 If this might sound a bit like your agency, you’re probably thinking that you should be running out and hiring a marketing firm about now.
 But not yet.
 You’ve got some other work to do first.